greenelab/meta-review/content/response-to-reviewers.md

 > Figure .2 → This could be probably adapted as a raster plot where a dot is painted for each contribution (at the time of contribution).
 Line would be the same height and the legend would summarize the contribution.

+Based on this suggestion, we created an [alternative visualization](https://github.com/greenelab/meta-review/blob/6e7458dcb205a3d76daf25ee08236c24dc4de66e/analyses/deep-review-contrib/deep-review-contribution-dot.png) of Deep Review contributions that uses dots of varying sizes to show word counts by contributor on a monthly basis.
+While we thought the dot plot was a valuable supplement, there was not strong support for switching from the ridgeline plot to the dot plot for the primary manuscript visualization.
+However, we did update the figure caption to alert readers to the existence of alternative plots and that they can launch the source code notebook in Binder to create additional visualizations.

+See [GH149](https://github.com/greenelab/meta-review/issues/149) and [GH164](https://github.com/greenelab/meta-review/pull/164) for the discussion and analyses.

 > `GitHub and Travis CI.
 Fortunately, lock-in to these services is minimal, and several substitutes already exist.` → Can you name a few and how difficult it would be to migrate?